CLARIAH/virtuoso-quad-log/README.md

 We're therefore leaning towards RDF Patch, though that specification is stale after the LDP WG went for the LDpatch approach.

+# Quickstart

+To launch a self-contained sandbox that you can play around in, run the `playground.sh` script in this repo.
+And open the link that's printed in the console for further instructions.

+To connect the logger to a production virtuoso server, you can pass it the connection details as environment variables using the `-e` flag.

+	docker run -i -t --rm -v $PWD/data:/datadir \
+		-e="VIRTUOSO_ISQL_ADDRESS=127.0.01" \
+		-e="VIRTUOSO_ISQL_PORT=1111" \
+		-e="VIRTUOSO_USER=dba" \
+		-e="VIRTUOSO_PASSWORD=dba" \
+		jauco/virtuoso-quad-log

+The first time, the container will ask to install stored procedure onto the virtuoso server.

+The quad-log will generate a bunch of files in the volume that you map to /datadir that you can host using any static file server.

 # Things to test and do (aka issues/tickets)